 If by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then . . . persons of that race resident in that State shall not be counted.

 This meant, as Elisa Arcioni argued, that section 25 enabled the racial exclusion of aboriginal people to be “counted as amongst ‘the people’” of Australia (Arcioni 2012, 287).
 In the 20th century and beginning of 21st century, postcolonial authors (e.g., Spivak 1988) showed that to be white and “civil” was a prerequisite to be seen as a legal person under the “Western” law.
-In a similar vein, Achille Mbembe said about Africa: “to differ [in a post-colonial context] from something or somebody is not simply not to be like (in the sense of being non-identical or being-other); it is also not to be at all (non-being)” (Mbembe 2001, 4).
-Clearly, non-human animals differed from the paradigmatic human person in the way Mbembe’s words elicit.
+In a similar vein, Syl Ko (2019) contended that colonisation required an epistemological order against which the colonised could be enslaved and displaced.
+At the heart of that epistemology was, what one might call, the proper white man (Mbembe 2001).
+By constructing a solid concept of the white civilised man, and associating humanity with whiteness, those who were not white could then be regarded as subhuman (read: animal) (Ko 2019, 9-14).
+Importantly, the law was not, and is not, impermeable to Ko’s nuanced social and philosophical analysis.
 Hence Maneesha Deckha’s perceptive question: “how can animals be legally represented through a legal category [(read: legal personhood)] that has traditionally repelled them and constituted itself against them?”
-(2021, 93).
+(2020, 93).

 All considered, the ERAO decided to create a think tank with the aim of answering the following questions: considering that legal personhood is a strategically unsound category to recognise animals’ fundamental legal rights, what should the legal status of animals be?
 How could it be implemented?
 And what should the content of the status be?
 The think tank concluded that the best option was to create a new legal status: ‘Legal Animalhood’.
-Legal animalhood was a good choice, the think tank argued, because it sidestepped the cognitive (Derrida 2008) and legal dissonance (Grear 2015; Deckha 2021) that ‘person-animal’ caused, i.e., paradigmatic human person=legal person, animal=non-legal person, and because it captured discursively the group of beings that the category was meant to encompass: animals.
+Legal animalhood was a good choice, the think tank argued, because it sidestepped the cognitive (Derrida 2008) and legal dissonance (Grear 2015; Deckha 2020) that ‘person-animal’ caused, i.e., paradigmatic human person=legal person, animal=non-legal person, and because it captured discursively the group of beings that the category was meant to encompass: animals.